A WEEKEND IN: MARGATE

 If you thought you were spoiled for choice at breakfast…prepare yourself for lunch and dinner.

+In the center of town is Pomus, a trendy neighborhood wine bar and bottle shop showcasing the finest produce from Kent on its carefully curated monthly menu of sharing plates with a sister site, Pom on the Pier, having opened this summer along the buzzy harbour arm and is wine-focused with a select menu of fun cocktails and picky bits.
+Already settled into the harbour arm is Sargasso, the seaside outpost of East London’s Brawn serving seasonal small plates .
+Eat here, taste the wine and keep your eyes peeled for Sargasso Sundays music events.
 Seafood lovers can enjoy daily-changing menus at Angela’s and sister restaurant Dory’s, both with a strong focus on local, sustainably-sourced fish.
 Angela’s is an intimate restaurant just off the esplanade with handwritten blackboard menus, bistro dining chairs and statement table tops made from - we had to ask as we originally thought they were a masterpiece of shell - compressed recycled-plastic.
 Head to Dory’s for a lighter lunch of pickled, cured and raw seafood small plates.
-And then located on the lively harbour arm is Sargasso, the wine bar and seasonal small plates outpost of East London’s Brawn.
-Eat here, taste the wine and keep your eyes peeled for Sargasso Sundays music events.

 Drinks

-Always ones to sniff out a roof terrace, we beelined for the newly-opened 42 Guesthouse rooftop bar which is located in a more tranquil setting four floors up.
-Natural furnishings of low wooden tables, leather lounge chairs and boucle pouffes, it could easily pass for a scene by the ultra-chic Carmel-by-the-Sea.
-Our top pick for our golden hour bevs.
+Always ones to sniff out a roof terrace, we beelined for the newly-opened No. 42 Guesthouse rooftop bar which is located in a more tranquil setting four floors up.
+Natural furnishings of low wooden tables, leather lounge chairs and boucle pouffes, a stylish boho sun trap which makes you feel as though you’ve stepped into a European beach bar rather than the Kent coastline.
 If you want to enjoy pretty cocktails with a buzzing atmosphere, all-day brunch spot Wildes has the chillout tunes going day til night.
 For more casual drinking spots, Little Swift and Big Shot Diner are perfect.
 Both these compact double-ended drinking holes are located along the parade with easy access to the sunset.
 While Big Shot has its small menu of diner grub, Little Swift serves cheese and charcuterie boards but if you fancy more, we were kindly allowed to bring back a Peter’s Fish Factory, i.e. the local delicacy.
 Finally, exclusively open on Fridays and Saturdays, you will find retro Margate Off Licence whose windows perfectly frame the iconic Lido beacon over stylish cocktails and a great soundtrack.

 Stay